 These banana bread brownies with brown butter frosting are nothing short of sinful!
-They’re fluffy, moist and packed with crunchy walnuts and bold banana flavor.
-The rich frosting on top makes them next level delicious!
+Made with ripe bananas and crunchy walnuts they’re fluffy and moist with a rich frosting on top that makes them next level delicious!

 In my kitchen, browning bananas are a recurring eye sore.
 So, determined to put the bananas to good use, I’ve finally pinpointed my ultimate banana dessert for those over-repined bananas.

-By creating a batter that is more brownie than banana bread, this recipe will stun your taste buds.
+By creating a batter that is more brownie than like my easy banana bread, this recipe will stun your taste buds.
 Moist and flavorful, the brownie is a treat in itself.
 But then there’s the brown butter frosting that knocks this dessert out of the park.

 - Fold chocolate chips into the batter for an extra sweet taste (use 1/2 to 1 cup).

 - White chocolate chips would make these similar to my favorite blondie recipe.

 - Use Greek yogurt in place of sour cream to lighten it up a bit.

 - Add in a teaspoon of cinnamon.

 - Top with cream cheese frosting, sour cream frosting or even a coconut pecan frosting.

 - You can make these into thinner banana bars by using a larger 12×18″ baking sheet.